Azure-Samples/ms-identity-javascript-react-tutorial/4-Deployment/2-deploy-static/README.md

 ### Register the app

+> :information_source: Below, we are using a single app registration for both SPA and function API components.

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information: